 By Guest Blogger Robbi Hess

 You’ve long dreamed of being a writer.
-You read alot about how to go about becoming a writer but it still seems out of your reach.
+You’ve read a lot about how to go about becoming a writer but it still seems out of your reach.
 You have chosen your niche – you’re going to be a pet blogger.
 You’re a lifelong lover of pets and have one or more of your own.
 So, how can you go about becoming a great writer?
 Well, it won’t happen overnight.
 It takes time and effort but if you’re looking to build a niche, become an expert and be recognized for what you do and what you know, the benefits are worth the hard work.

 Whether you’re looking to write for newspapers, magazines or blogs (or even fiction) here are some tips to help you hone your craft and achieve your dreams of greatness!